A SECRET police blogger has been revealed as a Lancashire detective following a high court ruling that stripped away his anonymity.

 Detective Constable Richard Horton, based in Lancashire Police's Eastern division, had tried to keep his identity secret as he uploaded diary entries on to his critically acclaimed NightJack blog.

-Following a national newspaper investigation into who was writing the blogs, Mr Horton was outed as the author and attempted to take out an injunction against the Times newspaper to stop it printing his name.
+Following a national newspaper investigation into who was writing the blogs, Mr Horton was outed as the author and attempted to take out an injunction against the Times newspaper to stop it

 But in a landmark High Court case this week a judge rules that anonymous bloggers cannot use the court process to keep their identity a secret.